 |Cashew apple with nut.

 (Photo: by Young in Panama)

 Cashews are also good in many essential vitamins such as pantothenic acid (vitamin B5), pyridoxine (vitamin B-6), riboflavin, and thiamin (vitamin B-1).
-100 g nuts provide 0.147 mg or 32% of daily-recommended levels of pyridoxine.
+100 g nuts provide 0.147 mg or 32% of daily recommended levels of pyridoxine.
 Pyridoxine reduces the risk of homocystinuria, and sideroblastic anemia.
 Niacin helps prevent "pellagra" or dermatitis.
-Additionally, these vitamins are essential for metabolism of protein, fat, and carbohydrates at the cellular level.
+Additionally, these vitamins are essential for the metabolism of protein, fat, and carbohydrates at the cellular level.

 Cashew nuts can be available in the market year round.
-In the stores, only shelled cashew kernels are sold since the shell contains phenolic resin, urushiol, which is a potent skin irritant toxin.
+In the stores, only shelled cashew kernels sold since the shell contains phenolic resin, urushiol, which is a potent skin irritant toxin.